abhisarthak/inventory-optimization-ml/README.md

 # 📦 AI-Driven Inventory Optimization System
+# Reduced inventory cost by 19.57% using ML + Simulation + Optimization

 ## 🚀 Overview
 This project develops a data-driven inventory management system that predicts stockouts and optimizes inventory decisions under demand uncertainty using machine learning, simulation, and optimization techniques.